yukangnineteen/computational_physics_N2014301020117/Exercise-6/exercise-6.md

 * **When investigating the minimum firing velocity: time step is 0.01 s, velocity of wind is 10 m/s, angle of wind is 135°.**

+* ****Because I adopt the method of class programming, so all the codes are in one pyhton file.
+So, all the following 'Code' links lead to the same file.***

 #### ▶ **Add the wind drag (y0 = -100 m)**

 **I change the angle of wind from 85° to 95° to show the effect of the wind: 85° - 89° represents tailwind; 91° - 95° represents headwind**